Research Justice: a Strategic Framework to Achieve Self-determination for Marginalized Communities

 — Ai-jen Poo, National Domestic Workers Alliance

-Research Justice is a strategic framework that seeks to transform structural inequities in research.
+Research Justice is a strategic framework that seeks to achieve self-determination for marginalized communities.
 It centralizes community voices and leadership in an effort to facilitate genuine, lasting social change.

 DataCenter believes that Research Justice is achieved when marginalized communities are recognized as experts, and reclaim, own and wield all forms of knowledge and information.
 With strategic support, the knowledge and information generated by these communities can be used as political leverage to advance their own agendas for change.